Evernerd/Evernode-Standards/CONTRIBUTING.md

 #### Publishing a Draft

 To publish a new Draft, submit a Pull Request to this repo with a new folder and a new Markdown file.
-The folder MUST follow the naming convention `ES-0000d-{title}`, `0000` is the unique number referencing the ES, `d` indicates that the document is a Draft, and `title` is a lower case title with spaces replaced by hyphens (`-`).
+The folder MUST follow the naming convention `EVS-0000d-{title}`, `0000` is the unique number referencing the EVS, `d` indicates that the document is a Draft, and `title` is a lower case title with spaces replaced by hyphens (`-`).
 The submission should have front-matter (similar to GitHub pages rendered from Markdown) specifying at least a `title` and `type`.
 The `type` MUST have the value `draft`.

 Use the following template when creating the Markdown file: [es-template.md](./es-template.md)

-Assuming there is consensus to publish, one of the project maintainers will review the submission and confirm the document's ES number, often making a follow-up commit to the PR which renames the file as appropriate.
+Assuming there is consensus to publish, one of the project maintainers will review the submission and confirm the document's EVS number, often making a follow-up commit to the PR which renames the file as appropriate.

 ### Candidate Specifications

 A _Candidate Specification_ is a document that was previously a Draft that is considered stable enough by the community such that no further changes are required.
-Once an ES becomes a Candidate Specification, no further substantive changes are allowed under the same ES number.
+Once an EVS becomes a Candidate Specification, no further substantive changes are allowed under the same EVS number.

 #### Publishing a Candidate Specification

 When a Draft is considered stable, there is a call for review from the community to publish the document as a Candidate Specification by making a PR to remove the `d` from the document folder name and update the `type` to `candidate-specification`.

-Once published as a Candidate Specification, no further substantive changes are allowed under the same ES number.
+Once published as a Candidate Specification, no further substantive changes are allowed under the same EVS number.

 For Specifications that require changes or implementation in the HotPocket, Sashimono, Evernode Host server software and protocol, the Candidate Specification cannot be published until the relevant change has been merged into the software's `master` branch.